Abhishek-karmakar/ai-car-dqn/README.md

 		nn.functional module contains all the functions .
 We'll use the Relu function.
 Its a rectifier function.
 Using wither Softmax.

 		Change the architecture using the

+	3.> Implementing Experience Replay

+		we'll make a Replay class which will contain a couple of methods which will do all the work related to Experience Replay.
+		Its based on Markov Decision Process.
+One time step is not enough for the model to understand long term corellation.
+		We put last one 100 steps in the memory.
+The Whole Deep Q Lerning process much better.
+		3 function -
+			__init__ will initialize 100 transitions in the memory

+			push function ,
+				Append a new transition in the memory.
+				So we do not cross more than 100 memory.
+			 - It has some parameters and those params will have some state.

+			sample function to sample some transitions in the 100 samples.
+				Return some sample Random functions.
+				We are taking some random samples from memory with fixed batch size. we want our samples in the following state. state
+					actions
+					rewards

+				So that we can wrap these vaiables in a PyTorch Variable.
+A variable which contains both a Tensor and a Gradient.
+				To be able to differentiate with respect to a Tensor, we need the strucutre of a tensor and a gradient.
+				Variable function will convert a Torch function to a variable and a gradient.

+				Eventually we get a list of batches which is well alligned and each batch is a PyTorch variable.

+				This function is used to sample the memory.
+To train a model better.